-Typically a buyout agreement lays out when an owner can sell his or her interest in the business, who can buy an owner's interest (for example, whether the sale of the business is limited to other shareholders or will include third-party outsiders), and the valuation methods used to determine what price will be paid.
+Typically a buyout agreement lays out when an owner can sell their interest in the business, who can buy an owner's interest (for example, whether the sale of the business is limited to other shareholders or will include third-party outsiders), and the valuation methods used to determine what price will be paid.
 A buyout agreement may also stipulate whether or not a departing partner has to be bought out and what specific events will trigger a buyout.

 Unfortunately, in many cases shareholders cannot come to an agreement regarding the valuation of shares and the buyout process comes to an impasse.
-This typically takes place when relations between shareholders have deteriorated and one or more shareholders wishes to leave.
+This typically takes place when relations between shareholders have deteriorated and one or more shareholders wish to leave.
 The result is often lengthy and expensive legal action.

 Shotgun to the Rescue?

-A Buyout Agreement Is a Must!
+A Buyout Agreement Is a Must

-- wish to leave the business to take a full-time job, start another enterprise, or retire;
+- wish to leave the business to take a full-time job, start another enterprise, or retire

-- wish to sell out for financial reasons (such as personal bankruptcy);
+- wish to sell out for financial reasons (such as personal bankruptcy)

-- become divorced or have family issues;
+- become divorced or have other family issues